 • Adult Maintenance: minimum 18% DM

-Before going to market, dog food is a dry mixture that’s then mixed with water or broth when packaged.
+Before going to market, most dog food is a dry mixture that’s then mixed with water or broth when packaged.
 So, the DM measure is an accurate representation of the nutrient profile in your dog’s food.
 If you can’t find the DM percentage on the label, you can usually find it online.

 Labels like senior or puppy are simply other words for the above 2 categories.
 For example, senior dog food is simply dog food that meets the requirements for the AAFCO’s Adult Maintenance protein minimum, and puppy dog food fits into the Growth and Reproduction minimum.
-Just Food For Dogs dog age group menu filters

 While there’s a minimum protein requirement, protein amounts differ in each recipe.
-JustFoodForDogs recipes are classified to suit Puppies, Adult Dogs, and Senior Dogs, which all meet the minimum protein requirements in AAFCO’s 2 categories.
+JustFoodForDogs recipes are classified to suit Puppies, Adult Dogs, and Senior Dogs, and they all meet the minimum protein requirements in AAFCO’s 2 categories.
 However, protein percentages still differ for each recipe.
 So you’ll still want to check pet food labels to ensure the dog food you’re purchasing meets your pup’s requirements.

 FDA Dog Food Label Requirements